bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 date: 2023-02-03T11:40:05-05:00
 title: Spotlighting the work of our teen curators
-description: 'For our new rotating exhibition, Building Blocks: Boston Stories from Urban Atlases, the Map Center hired and worked with three high school students from Boston Public Schools as teen curators.'
+description: 'For our new rotating exhibition, Building Blocks: Boston Stories from Urban Atlases, the Leventhal Center hired and worked with three high school students from Boston Public Schools as teen curators.'
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:cj82kx58h/291,220,6304,2837/1200,/0/default.jpg
 author: LMEC Staff